 For years, Oblak has been the gold standard of goalkeeping in La Liga.
 While he may not be quite as unbeatable as he once was, his performance against Inter Milan in last season’s Champions League knockout stages was a reminder of his class.
 Five Zamora Trophies (awarded to La Liga’s best goalkeeper) tell you everything you need to know.

-Raya arrived at Arsenal with the expectation of battling Aaron Ramsdale for the No.1 spot—he ended up making the position his own.
-Last season, he claimed the Premier League Golden Glove, and this year he’s somehow found another level.
-His recent Champions League display against Atalanta, where he pulled off an outrageous double save, was simply breathtaking.
+Raya arrived at Arsenal expected to battle Aaron Ramsdale for the No.1 spot, but he ended up making the position his own.
+Last season, he claimed the Premier League Golden Glove, and this season, he’s done it again.

 A giant of the game, both literally and figuratively.
-Courtois has been Real Madrid’s wall at the back since 2018, with his 2022 Champions League final display against Liverpool standing as one of the greatest goalkeeping performances in history.
+Courtois has been Real Madrid’s wall at the back since 2018, with his 2022 and 2023 Champions League final display against Liverpool and Borussia Dortmund respectively, standing as one of the greatest goalkeeping performances in history.
 Injury ruled him out for much of last season, but when he returned, he reminded everyone why he’s still one of the very best.

 No goalkeeper in the world blends shot-stopping ability, composure, and distribution as seamlessly as Alisson.
 Since arriving at Liverpool, he’s been their rock at the back, bailing them out time and time again.
-Even with injuries limiting his appearances this season, his stats remain remarkable—conceding just 15 goals in 14 matches.
+Even with injuries limiting his appearances this season, his stats remain remarkable; 104 saves for Liverpool this season.
 A true game-changer in goal, and the undisputed best in the world right now.